-The concept of diversity is a neutral one, free from any attributes of normativity.
-Its meaning depends on the context and the system of values which are applicable in a given environment.
+The concept of diversity is a neutral one, devoid of normative features.
+Its meaning depends on the context and the value system in place in a given environment.

-Today, in Western countries, the awareness that social diversity does exist is a fact, and must be accepted, stands at the core of fundamental human rights.
-Both state institutions and non-governmental organizations take an active stance in protecting them.
+Today, in Western countries, the awareness that social diversity is a fact of life and should be accepted is at the core of basic human rights.
+Both state institutions and NGOs are active in their defence.

 Neurodiversity as an important element of social diversity means that people differ not only in terms of race, religion, or sexual orientation, but also mentally.
 How we see, feel, hear and act differently is an expression of the natural diversity of human minds, not a manifestation of mental disorders or illness.